 Warning: This story will speculate on who dies in the final Harry Potter book.
 If you don't want to be exposed to such opinions, don't read it.

 A year or more from the final chapter in the Harry Potter series, the boy wizard can still make headlines.
-Author J.K Rowling recently let slip a particularly juicy piece of news — in the forthcoming book, two major characters will die during the final confrontation with the evil wizard Lord Voldemort — and Harry himself seemed especially likely.
+Author J.K Rowling recently let slip a particularly juicy piece of news — in the forthcoming book, during the final confrontation with the evil wizard Lord Voldemort — and Harry himself seemed especially likely.

 Rowling has known for years how the series ends; the final chapter of the as-yet-untitled closing novel was one of the earliest she wrote.
 But in a June interview with the British TV talk show “Richard & Judy,” she revealed that she had changed her plans: One character she’d thought would die now survives, but two others die instead.